The Logo of The Episcopal Diocese of Atlanta - Purple Crest with Bishop's Mitre

 Upcoming Events

-435 Peachtree Street Northeast, Atlanta, GA
+Cathedral of St. Philip 2744 Peachtree Street Northwest, Atlanta, GA

 We challenge ourselves and the world to love like Jesus as we worship joyfully, serve compassionately, and grow spiritually.